 Amended School Excellence policy

 The School Excellence policy provides direction for schools in planning, self-assessment and annual reporting, and is supported by implementation guidelines.
-The amended policy, released in Term 3, 2017, strengthens the roles and responsibilities of principals and Directors, Public Schools NSW in the pursuit of school excellence and incorporates the use of School Planning and Reporting Online (SPaRO) into the requirements.
+The amended policy, released in Term 3, 2017, strengthens the roles and responsibilities of principals and Directors, Educational Leadership in the pursuit of school excellence and incorporates the use of School Planning and Reporting Online (SPaRO) into the requirements.

 See a vodcast below by Murat Dizdar, Deputy Secretary, School Operations and Performance, introducing the amended policy and School Excellence implementation guidelines (6 mins 35 secs).